8 Different Types of Jellyfish in Texas

 As sea nettles consume food for themselves, they also leave behind nutrients for other wildlife and add oxygen to the water.

-The most dangerous part about sea nettles is their sting, known to paralyze people if stung repeatedly or sensitive to injuries or conditions such as allergies.
+The most dangerous part about sea nettles is their sting, known to paralyze people if stung repeatedly or if they are sensitive to injuries or conditions such as allergies.

 6. Moon Jelly